abhaynayar/obsidian/labs/injured_android.md

 if (((EditText) findViewById(R.id.editText2)).getText().toString().equals(new String(new Decoder().getData())))
 ```

-We simple need to base64 decode the given string:
+We need to base64 decode the given string:

 ```java
 public class Decoder {